 High prolactin levels can occur due to a variety of reasons.
 Mildly elevated prolactin – less than 100 ng/ml – usually occurs in conditions which are not serious.
-But if prolactin level is more than 100, it may be due to a serious medical disorder such as pituitary tumor.
+However, if your prolactin level is more than 100, it may be due to a serious medical disorder such as a pituitary tumor.

 Prolactin is produced by the pituitary gland.
 Its level is highest during sleep at night and lowest around noon time.
 Secretion of prolactin takes place in pulses, usually separated by about 90 minutes.